 - On Start Menu, right-click on any program and it displays you the Jump Lists.

 - If you prefer not to see the Jump Lists, toggle it to Off in the Start of Personalization category of Settings app.

 - Execute a right click on a program on Taskbar and you can no more see the Jump Lists items.

 - Look at the program on Start and Jump Lists will not be shown.

 Still, the Jump list is not showing (for the users complaining the comment)?

-- Launch File explorer and paste the blow code in Address bar and press Enter
+- Launch File Explorer and paste the below code in Address bar and press Enter

 - Look for the file having abnormal size (Mostly < I MB) and delete this one.
 This will start showing the Jump list hopefully.

 - Despite you are getting any issue, it will be better to delete all the items in this directory and allow to prepare a new jump list.

 There are certain restrictions for Jump Lists.
 It cannot show you the shortcut files if visited.
 Also, if you find your favorites are not listed there, you can always pin them and make your access more easy and comfortable.
 If you find anything new about Jump Lists, please do share with us.